 ABDO is an established publisher of children's books.
 They publish a great deal of educational books for children.
-Currently they are looking for nonfiction and fiction manuscripts.
 These manuscripts must contain educational content, and they should be focused on children between the ages of four and twelve.
 You can get a good idea of what they publish by visiting their website and scanning through their catalog.

 Most of what they publish are not individual books but a series of books.
-So they prefer submissions to include the concept for a series and not just an individual book.
+So, they prefer submissions to include the concept for a series and not just an individual book.